Jon Pertwee’s third outing against Skaro’s finest. Planet of the Daleks was also Dalek creator Terry Nation’s first story in almost ten years.

-I think its a shame that they took this approach as had all of the Thals been killed then it would have made the story much darker, would have certainly made the Daleks seem more formidable, and would have also perhaps lessened the comparisons to the first Dalek story too.
+I think its a shame that they took this approach as had all of the Thals been killed then it would have made the story much darker, and would have certainly made the Daleks seem more formidable.
+Finally it would have also perhaps lessened the comparisons to the first Dalek story too.

 Also another drawback is that the Daleks are not given a slimy, devious humanoid villain to play off either.
 In fact this is the only Classic era Dalek story after The Daleks Masterplan that doesn’t give them this type of character to interact with.
 Even their brief appearance in Frontier in Space gave them the Master to play off of.

 Without this character the Daleks do feel a bit more like generic invaders.
 Its an important ingredient in the Dalek stories that I think should always be included.